 JSR’s primary purpose is to serve as a venue for fine scholarship in this developing academic field.
 We expect scholarly contributors to come from a wide range of perspectives and disciplines, and we especially welcome articles that reconceptualize definitions and theories of radicalism, feature underrepresented radical groups, and introduce new topics and methods of study.
 We seek articles that make a clear larger point, and that offer a real contribution to the field.

 Subsequent issues will be devoted to radical groups typically ignored in academic scholarship, and we remain interested in articles that challenge conventional notions of or received versions of the history of radicalism.
-We also are interested in articles on state-sponsored forms of radicalism or terrorism, "grand experiments" gone terribly wrong, animal rights activism, and ecological activism.

 Arthur Versluis, Michigan State University